junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-174.
 - 2015-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson without amendment.
 With written report No. 114-174.
 - 2015-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 315.
+- 2015-12-16 — Amendment SA 2930 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Amendment SA 2930 proposed by Senator McConnell for Senator Carper. (consideration: CR S8728-8729; text: CR S8728-8729) In the nature of a substitute.
+- 2015-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S8728-8729)
+- 2015-12-16 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-16 — Senate amendment agreed to: Amendment SA 2930 agreed to in Senate by Unanimous Consent.
+- 2015-12-16 — Senate amendment proposed (on the floor): Amendment SA 2930 proposed by Senator McConnell for Senator Carper.(consideration: CR S8728-8729; text: CR S8728-8729)
+- 2015-12-16 — Senate amendment submitted